BernLeWal/htl-sew-java/README.md

 * __EventHandlingDemo__ is a JavaFX application which shows how event-handling is implemented in Java via simple onAction-eventhandling directly at a control (here a Button) or with the PresentationModel-Pattern to provide a managable solution for multiple-handlings.
+* __LayoutsDemo__ is a JavaFX application which demonstrates how layouting of your controls on the user-interface works, with samples of TabPane, VBox/HBox, StackPane and GridPane.
+* __ListDemo__ is a JavaFX application which demonstrates how to use ListView and TableView and how to fill them with data based on presentation-model classes
+* __LowLevelBindingDemo__ is a JavaFX application showing how very simple (low level) bindings directly defined on multiple controls during the UI initialization works.
+    Demonstrates direct selected, visible and text-value bindings.
+* __PresentationModelDemo__ is a JavaFX-application which shows how the presentation-model pattern is used in a user-interface.
+    The model (here an instance of a Person class) is primarily stored in the Controller-class which adds the references to the presentation-models.
+    The user-interface only works with the presentation-models, so the model itself is indirectly accessed.
+    The presentation-model manages the validation and data flow.

 ## Module 5: Client & Server Programming